lileitech/lileitech.github.io/source/news/index.md

 * **[14 June, 2023]** Our paper "Multi-Target Landmark Detection with Incomplete Images via Reinforcement Learning and Shape Prior" has been accepted by MedIA!
 Thanks so much to the editor and the reviewers!
 Congratulations to Kaiwen Wan.
 * **[12 June, 2023]** Our survey paper "Multi-Modality Cardiac Image Computing: A Survey" has been accepted by MedIA!
 Thanks so much to the editor and the reviewers!
 * **[10 June, 2023]** I was invited by Prof Yi Dai to give a talk on the topic "Artificial Intelligence in Cardiac Image Computing and Modeling" in Nankai University.
 * **[03 April, 2023]** Our paper "Influence of Myocardial Infraction on QRS Properties: A Simulation Study" has been accepted by FIMH 2023.
-Thanks so much for my super collaborator [Julia Camps](https://www.cs.ox.ac.uk/people/julia.camps/), who is the co-first author of this work.
+Thanks so much for my super collaborator [Dr Julia Camps](https://www.cs.ox.ac.uk/people/julia.camps/), who is the co-first author of this work.
 * **[30 March, 2023]** Our benchmark paper "MyoPS: A Benchmark of Myocardial Pathology Segmentation Combining Three-Sequence Cardiac Magnetic Resonance Images" has been accepted by MedIA.
 Thanks so much to the editor and the reviewers!

 ## 2022